 This mixed-use property will offer features from world-class gyms, as well as yoga rooms, fitness programs and nutritional education.
 The facility will also feature recovery tools for residents who’ve suffered medical setbacks.
 The aim is to provide opportunities for the residents to participate in wellness programs that enrich their luxurious lifestyles.

 Idea 6: Introducing Mixed-Use Development to Small Communities

 Urban residents take mixed-use development in stride, but many small communities have yet to experience it.
-Indeed, Developers have discovered that educational outreach is often necessary to prepare residents for mixed-use development.
+Indeed, developers have discovered that educational outreach is often necessary to prepare residents for mixed-use development.
 One success story hails from Norman, Oklahoma.
 The city purchased a run down HUD-backed apartment building for $10.
-Developers are incorporating the building into a new mixed-use development called East Village.
-It will contain 43 town homes, 96 loft apartments and townhomes, and 9,000 s.f. of retail space.
+Developers are incorporating the building into a new, successful mixed-use development called East Village.
+It will contain 43 townhomes, 96 loft apartments and townhomes, and 9,000 s.f. of retail space.
 The property is only a mile from the University of Oklahoma.
 This ensures plenty of interest from college students who can walk or bike to school.

 Idea 7: Roundup of Emerging Trends

-In conclusion, as we approach the next decade, futurists predict several trends that will affect the mixed-use development market, including:
+In conclusion, as we approach the next decade, futurists predict several trends that will affect the success of the mixed-use development market.
+For example, these include:

 - Accommodating the Sharing Economy: Look for residences within mixed-use properties to design spaces that easily accommodate overnight Airbnb guests.
 In addition, the requirement for parking spaces might recede as ride sharing and mass transit become ever more popular.